6exagon/manybusesaway/README.md

 <https://6exagon.github.io/manybusesaway>

-A tracker website for riding every bus of King County Metro, Sound Transit, Everett Transit, Community Transit, Pierce Transit, Intercity Transit, Kitsap Transit, and Skagit Transit (transit agencies of Washington State, in six counties surrounding Seattle).
+A tracker website for riding every bus of King County Metro, Sound Transit, Everett Transit, Community Transit, Pierce Transit, Intercity Transit, Kitsap Transit, Skagit Transit, and Whatcom Transportation Authority (transit agencies of Washington State, in seven counties surrounding Seattle).

 This project takes its name from [OneBusAway](https://onebusaway.org), an app/website serving real-time bus tracking data used _extensively_ in planning journeys in advance and in real time, without which this project would have been impossible.